Skip to main content

 Treatment by Dr Kamran

-In children, the roots of permanent teeth may not yet be fully formed.
-Teeth with open (immature) apices — meaning the root tip has not yet fully closed — have a greater capacity for healing and continued development after injury.
-However, this also means that injuries to developing teeth require particularly careful monitoring.
+In children, the roots of permanent teeth may not yet be fully formed — a process that can take two to three years after the tooth first erupts into the mouth.
+Teeth with open (immature) apices — meaning the root tip has not yet fully closed — have a greater capacity for healing and continued development after injury compared with fully mature teeth.
+This is because the blood supply to the pulp is more robust in developing teeth.

 Immediate Steps: What to Do After a Child's Dental Injury

 Assess the injury gently.
 Look for bleeding, displaced teeth, or visible fractures.
+If the child is conscious and responsive, ask them to open their mouth so you can see inside.

 For a knocked-out permanent tooth:

-• Handle the tooth by the crown (the white part), not the root
+• Handle the tooth by the crown (the white part), not the root.

-• If the tooth is visibly clean, you may try to gently reinsert it into the socket
+• If the tooth is visibly clean, you may try to gently reinsert it into the socket and ask the child to hold it in place by biting gently on a clean cloth.

-• Seek urgent dental assessment as quickly as possible — ideally within 30 to 60 minutes
+• Seek urgent dental assessment as quickly as possible — ideally within 30 to 60 minutes.

 Control bleeding by having the child bite gently on a piece of clean gauze or a damp tea bag.